SafeZone Training Programs

 In Our Schools:

-The Gay Lesbian and Straight Education Network’s (GLSEN’s) 2009 survey of 7,261 middle and high school students found that nearly 9 out of 10 LGBT students experienced harassment at school in the past year and nearly two-thirds felt unsafe because of their sexual orientation.
-Nearly a third of LGBT students skipped at least one day of school in the past month because of safety concerns.
+For LGBTQ students, faculty and staff the school environment poses numerous threats and obstacles.
+Hateful language, physical and emotional harassment and the threat of physical violence are a reality for many LGBTQ people.
+Survey responses from Growing Up LGBT in America, the Human Rights Campaign’s 2012 research study, revealed that many LGBTQ youth and young adults are profoundly disconnected from their communities.
+Youth and young adults who are out to their immediate family or at school report a higher likelihood to achieve several life goals compared to those who are not out, if asked to imagine their future while living in their current city or town.
+The Gay Lesbian and Straight Education Network’s (GLSEN’s) 2009 survey of 7,261 middle and high school students found that nearly 9 out of 10 LGBTQ students experienced harassment at school in the past year and nearly two-thirds felt unsafe because of their sexual orientation.
+Nearly a third of LGBTQ students skipped at least one day of school in the past month because of safety concerns.

 In Our Workplaces:

-While progress is slowly being made to create more welcoming and inclusive workplaces for LGBT employees, there is still much to be done.
+While progress is slowly being made to create more welcoming and inclusive workplaces for LGBTQ employees, there is still much to be done.
 Below are some eye opening statistics from the 2009 Human Rights Campaign’s Degrees of Equality: A National Study Examining Workplace Climate for LGBT Employees.

 What is a SafeZone?